prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Setting Up Challenge Eligibility.md

 }]
 ```

-Leave yourself authenticated as challengePlayer2 and let's create the challenge instance.
-Since challengePlayer2 and challengePlayer1 don't yet know each other we want to create a PUBLIC challenge and, importantly, we'll specify our eligibility criteria:
+Leave yourself authenticated as *challengePlayer2* and let's create the Challenge instance.
+Since *challengePlayer2* and *challengePlayer1* don't yet know each other, we want to create a PUBLIC challenge and, importantly, we'll specify our eligibility criteria:

 ```
 {